 - Assist with the review of the plan

 PUAFIR308 Employ personal protection at a hazardous materials incident

-- Select, don and test protective clothing
+- Select, don and test personal protective and equipment

-- Work in area of operations
+- Work in area of operation

 - Complete operations